wihl/Timberwolf/README.txt

 Just rename the properties appropriately and rename the file to "testing.properties".
 All of these properties directly correspond to command line arguments that Timberwolf accepts.

+Although the integrated tests run against exchange and hbase, they will not effect any existing data nor will they leave any testing data in hbase.